 Robinson, Ken, and Lou Aronica.
 2015.
 Creative Schools: The Grassroots Revolution That’s Transforming Education.
 New York: Penguin.

 Author: Melanie Lewis Croft

-Melanie Lewis Croft is an assistant professor in the College of Education at the University of West Georgia.
+Melanie Lewis Croft is an assistant professor in the College of Education at the University of West Georgia and program coordinator for its fully online School Library Media Program.
 Dr. Croft has worked with all grade levels and subject areas across a variety of learning environments in public, private, urban, and rural school systems.
 She served the K-12 field of education for 17 years as a state-certified elementary level classroom teacher, secondary level library media specialist, and district administrator of technology, library services, and curriculum.
 Since 2014, Dr. Croft has worked at the university level as both a faculty member and program coordinator of two graduate education programs in school library media.
 She currently serves AASL as a member of the School Library Research Editorial Board and contributor to the Knowledge Quest Blog.